tlevine/horetu/docs/usage.rst

 ^^^^^^^^^^^^^^^

-Instead of calling :py:func:`horetu.horetu` on a callable, you can call it on a :py:class:`dict` of :py:class:`str` to callable.
+Instead of calling :py:func:`horetu.horetu` on a callable, you can call it on a dictionary of strings to callables.
 This turns each element into a sub-command, and it uses the key, rather than the callable's name, as the command name.
 For example, this Python code